Does my child really need healthy teeth pulled?

 - There are newer modern braces that align teeth without the need for extractions or expanders– This is a myth.
 There currently is no evidence to support the idea that any bracket system can avoid the need for extractions.
 A bracket or bracket system is merely a handle or “steering wheel” to align a tooth.
 It is still up to the orthodontist, or “driver”, to guide the teeth into the proper position.
 Orthodontic treatment plans are focused on placing teeth into their most ideal position for both esthetics and function.
 Any bracket system can be used to accomplish this.

 - Removing premolar teeth will cause jaw problems and sleep apnea later in life- Currently, there is no evidence to support this claim.
-Systematic reviews have shown that orthodontic treatment, even with the removal of teeth, does not put one at risk for developing jaw problems (‘TMJ’ or TMD) later in life.
+Systematic reviews have shown that orthodontic treatment, even with the removal of teeth, does not put one at risk for developing jaw problems… This text opens a new tab … (‘TMJ’ or TMD) later in life.
 Also, the idea that removing premolars constricts the size of the jaws, pushes the tongue further back and causes sleep apnea cannot be validated.
 There is currently no evidence to support this concept.
 As more sophisticated 3D diagnostic images emerge, we will have a better understanding as to how the size of the jaws affect the volume of the airway and what impact moving teeth can have on this.
 There is definitely a relationship between airway development, jaw development, and tooth development.
 We at OSIV screen all our children for sleep disturbed breathing (enlarged tonsils/adenoids, snoring at night, etc) or any factors that can affect the function of a developing mouth (see the previous blog).